gameserverapp/Platform/Documentation/docs/dashboard.md

 ### Shortcut menu
 Use the shortcut menu in the __top-right corner__, on the dashboard, to get quick access to:
 - Reports
-- Broadcast a message on game servers
+- Broadcast a message on game servers *
-- Execute a RCON command on game servers
+- Execute a RCON command on game servers *
 - Links to your community website and other useful links
 - Dark / Light mode switch
 - Logout

+_\* = Check the [supported features per game](https://dash.gameserverapp.com/features-per-game) list to see which games support this feature._

 ![Shortcut menu](/img/dashboard/getting_started/shortcut_menu.jpg)